wc-donation/wc-donation-platform/readme.txt

 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-100% free donation system for your fundraising that supports recurring donations and more
+Open source donation system for your fundraising that supports recurring donations and more

 == Description ==